iotaledger/iota-wiki/tutorials/pages/shimmerevm-hardhat.md

 :::note

-Note that the file above requires DOTENV, for managing environment variables and also ethers and etherscan.
+Note that the file above requires DOTENV to manage environment variables and ethers and etherscan.
 Make sure to install all those packages.

-Find more instructions on how to use DOTENV on [<ins>this page</ins>](https://www.npmjs.com/package/dotenv).
+Find more instructions on how to use DOTENV in the [<ins>DOTENV npm package</ins>](https://www.npmjs.com/package/dotenv).

 :::